Home

 7) Hong Kong Museum of Coastal Defence - This building was restored from the remains of an old fort.
 Next time when I go back to Hong Kong to visit, I am sure that I will go here again.

-8) Hong Kong Visual Art Centre - (coming soon link to Hong Kong Visual Art Centre page) It provides facilitiesfor trained artists of sculpture, printmaking and ceramics, for practicing and holding other visual arts activities.
+8) Hong Kong Visual Art Centre - (coming soon link to Hong Kong Visual Art Centre page) It provides facilities for trained artists of sculpture, printmaking and ceramics, for practicing and holding other visual arts activities.

 9) Sam Tung Uk Museum - (coming soon link to Sam Tung Uk Museum page) It is a 200-year-old walled village which reflects how people lived together in the past.
 The layout and the structure has its own meaning of how it is supposed to be done.

-10) Ping Shan Tang Clan Gallery Cum Heritage Trail Visitors Centre - (coming soon link to Ping Shan Tang Ckan Gallery Cum Heritage Trail Visitors Centre page) It was settled by the Tang clan.
-It was very common in the New Territories that clans would occupy certain areas.
+- (coming soon link to Ping Shan Tang Clan Gallery Cum Heritage Trail Visitors Centre page) It was settled by the Tang clan.
+It was very common in the New Territories than clans would occupy certain area.

 11) Sheung Yiu Folk Museum - (coming soon link to Sheung Yiu Folk Museum page) It was originally a fortified village built in the late 19th century.

-12) Lei Cheng Uk Han Tomb Museum - (coming soon link to Lei Cheng Uk Han Tomb Museum page) This monument shows that people lived in Hong Kong in the Eastern Han Dynasty (25-220AD).
+12) Lei Cheng Uk Han Tomb Museum - (coming soon link to Lei Cheng Uk Han Tomb Museum page) This monument shows how people lived in Hong Kong in the Eastern Han Dynasty (25-220AD).

 15) Dr Sun Yat-Sen Museum - The building was originally the residence of the brother of the Hong Kong's magnate.
 Just the interior design of the building makes it worth a special trip to this museum.